 A business can't use a hold harmless clause to avoid all liability for its own actions.

 Each state has laws and legal decisions that limit the use of hold harmless clauses.
 Most states hold that exculpatory clauses in rental agreements are unenforceable.
 In other types of contracts, states have a variety of stances on this issue.

 Before you include a hold harmless clause in an agreement, first check with an attorney in your state.
-Make sure you understand the law in your state and what could make the agreement unenforceable.
-In the agreement itself make sure the wording of the clause is clear to the reader.
-That includes making sure it's not in fine print, but that it's clearly visible to the person signing the agreement.
+You'll want to make sure you understand the law in your state and what could make the agreement unenforceable.

 - An exculpatory clause is language in a contract that attempts to hold one party harmless if something goes wrong.

 - Exculpatory clauses do not always hold up in court.

 - Laws vary by state as to whether exculpatory clauses are acceptable (and to what degree) in contracts and rental agreements.